CHAPTER 2 - The Cat called Gary 5!

 nasty man that threatened to kill Puppy and did nasty things to

 my friend Jasmine.
-I had no peace only fear and anger
+I had no peace - only fear, bitterness, anger

 and loneliness but those days are now way behind me.
-In another life it seems.
+In another

-I have moved on, now I have my Daddy and my Heavenly Daddy and
+I have moved on, now I have my Dad and my Heavenly Daddy and Puppy,

 I didn’t understand why until she started to pull leaves

 together and she found some rags in the shed and it seemed she was

 making a bed for herself under the house.
 Then she lay down and